OtakuDevs/Modular-ASPNetCore-MVC-Template/README.md

 If you use **Rider** or **Visual Studio** to create a new project from the template, the solution will be **flattened** (i.e., physical folder structure won't be preserved).

-To restore the original structure, run the appropriate script:
+To restore the original structure, you can simply **right-click the script file for your OS and select "Run"**, which is the easiest way.

+Or run the appropriate script from the command line:

 **On Windows (PowerShell):**